skitapa/publish.el/README.md

 Previous completed goal - Fix so you could publish with one keystroke

 Next goal - Create a setup-script to remove necessary manual edits.
-Preferadly to setyp passwordless ssh as well.
+Preferadly to setup passwordless ssh as well.

 Please be considerate, I am new to Emacs Lisp.